mkorakin/ui-design-patterns-by-example/README.md

   * [Simple Clicker - MVVM](#simple-clicker---mvvm)
   * [Simple Clicker - MVP](#simple-clicker---mvp)

+Any suggestions for more examples, or different implementations/interpretations are most welcome.

 # The Model

 The Model represents a global state of the application.